Where else but back to the sea

 Did you stand upon that rocky shore and count your forty waves?

-Did you stand and pause to the east, before your last ablution?
+Did you pause to the east, before this last ablution?

 Did you manage to mend your heart as the waters drew you down?

-As you sought the depths, what did you find there?
+As you sought the depths, what did you find?

 Was it despair, or something sweeter?